Macrometacorp/docs/docs/sql/index.md

 The general workflow when executing a query is as follows:

 - A client application sends a SQL query to the Macrometa platform.
 The query text contains everything Macrometa needs to compile the result set.
-- Macrometa will parse the query, execute it and compile the results.
-If the query is invalid or cannot be executed, the server will return an error that the client can process and react to.
-If the query can be executed successfully, the server will return the query results (if any) to the client.
+- Macrometa parses the query, executes it, and compiles the results.
+If the query is invalid or cannot be executed, then the server returns an error that the client can process and react to.
+If the query can be executed successfully, then the server will return the query results (if any) to the client.

 We have SDKs for [JavaScript](https://github.com/Macrometacorp/jsC8) and [Python](https://github.com/Macrometacorp/pyC8)